Chanthujan/Manual_P_wave_Pick_Tool/README.md

 ## Steps to Run the Tool

-### Data Acquisition - Steps to Setup the Data for the Tool
+### Data Acquisition: Setting Up Data for the Tool
+#### Data Storage

-The tool's data should be saved in the "Data_File/" directory (Create the directly in the exact folder location as the tool.py.
-This directory should contain the directories for earthquakes, where each earthquake directory will contain the ground motion data from the stations that recorded the particular event in miniseed format.
-Generally, this data can be downloaded by specifying a timeframe using the FDSN from any FDSN-supported ground motion databases such as IRIS or GeoNet.
-Information regarding downloading the earthquake data can be found in the following link: https://www.geonet.org.nz/data/access/FDSN
+**Directory Structure**: Ensure the tool's data is organized within the "Data_File/" directory, which should be created in the exact folder location as `tool.py`.
+This directory is meant to house subdirectories for each earthquake event, where each subdirectory contains the ground motion data in MiniSEED format from the stations that recorded the specific earthquake.

+ #### Downloading Data
+- **Data Source**: By specifying a timeframe, you can download the necessary earthquake data from any FDSN-supported ground motion databases such as IRIS or GeoNet.

+- **Instructions for Downloading**:
+  - Detailed information on downloading earthquake data can be found through the GeoNet link: [GeoNet Data Access](https://www.geonet.org.nz/data/access/FDSN).